top of page

 Last updated 9 Feb 2026

-The Subclass 494 visa allows skilled workers to live and work in regional Australia for up to five years under employer sponsorship.
+The Skilled Employer Sponsored Regional Subclass 494 visa allows skilled workers to live and work in regional Australia for up to five years under employer sponsorship.
 This visa suits applicants who secure a job with an approved regional employer and plan to transition to permanent residency through the Subclass 191 pathway after three years.
+If you're new to employer sponsored visas, start with our complete guide to employer sponsored visas to understand how the 494 visa compares to other options.

 This guide explains: